apache/jackrabbit-oak/oak-doc/src/site/markdown/query/query-engine.md

 "LimitReads" applies to the number of nodes read by a query.
 It applies whether or not an index is used.
+The exact number of nodes read for a query depends on many factors, mainly the query, the query plan used, the index configuration, access rights, and nodes in the repository.
+The result size of a query is often much smaller than the number of nodes read.
 As an example, if a query has just two conditions, as in `a=1 and b=2`, and if there is an index on `a`, then all nodes with `a=1` need to be read while traversing the result.
 If more nodes are read than the set limit, then an exception is thrown.